 - Transfer of F&A (indirect costs) to direct costs or vice versa

-- Inclusion of costs requiring prior approval in the federal cost principles of OMB Circular A-21, as applicable
+- Inclusion of costs requiring prior approval in the federal cost principles of 2 CFR 200 Uniform Administrative Requirements, Costs Principles, and Audit Requirements for Federal Awards (UG 200.400) , as applicable

 - Transfer of funds allotted for training to the budget major line times